etiennebacher/docsifier/docs/deploy.md

 * I would like to have the package documentation as a subdomain, such as `mypackage.mywebsite.com`.

 If you are in the same situation, you can follow the steps below.
-Otherwise, you should refer to the `docsify.js`'s documentation linked above.
+Otherwise, you should refer to `docsify.js` documentation linked above.

 **Step 1:** Push your package with the documentation to GitHub